CliqueOfficial/attestation-hooks/README.md

 The IConnector interface is used to interact with the Clique's Connector smart contract.
 This contract provides functions to get attestations and their values.

+## Disclaimer

+The Connector contract address along with mock registries for the conduit testnet will be released soon for testing hooks.
+Please stay tuned for updates.

 ## Key Code Snippets

 The beforeSwap function in the AttestationHook contract queries for an attestation (EAS or Verax, depending on the current configuration) and verifies it: